EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * The soccer ball's bouncing sound may still feel weird, at least based on how many times it should play its sound.
 * The sound for the Pushable vase doesn't loop in the way i'd like to, even if it technically works.
 * Player and Companion's collision shapes change size when on some states (Like Swimming) which can bring some weird things.
-* The off-screen pointer for the Companion is cropped by the screen's edges instead of being at a right distance from the edges/bourders.
+* The off-screen pointer for the Companion is placed weirdly but i did all i could do based on my knowledge.

 # Current controls/Inputs:
 This is an area that needs to be improved: